Fitness Watches: Comparing the 5 Top Contenders

 It’s pretty much impossible to work out without a fitness watch these days.
 If you can’t count your heart rate, calorie burn, and distance, then you might as well just veg out on the couch.

 I’m kidding, but I am serious about how helpful a good fitness watch is.
 Before you choose one though, you need to decide what you want it for.
 Do you want one to simply track your runs?
 Do you want one to wear all day to help track your overall healthy lifestyle?
 When you’re spending a lot of money on a fitness watch (because let’s be real, they ain’t cheap), it’s crucial to know exactly what you do and don’t want.
 Otherwise, you might just be wasting money.

-It also has some benefits specific to Polar.
-In addition to tracking your exercise, the Polar A360 gives you feedback on how your training is improving your health and fitness and allows you to connect to the Polar Flow app (syncs all of the watches data) and Polar Club.
+Polar is known for selling top-notch sport watches.
+The Polar A360 is the very first to use wrist-based heart rate monitoring instead of Polar’s standard chest strap.
+It’s waterproof and tracks your activity 24/7 activity.
+In addition to tracking your exercise, the Polar A360 gives you feedback on how your training is improving your health and fitness and allows you to connect to the Polar Flow app and Polar Club.
 Polar Club is Polar’s way of connecting users from across the globe in group classes.
 You join a training group, follow along, and check your heart rate against others in the group.

 The Microsoft Band is much like the Apple Watch, but with the look of a FitBit.
 It syncs to your phone to show messages, and app notifications, controls your music, and tracks sleep and daily activity.
 Since it’s GPS-enabled, it can accurately follow your distance and elevation in hikes and runs, which can make all of the difference when you’re training.
 And if you have Windows 10, it connects to Cortana so it can help you send texts and set alerts.
 Microsoft Band 2’s battery will last about 48 hours with normal use, but GPS use will run it down faster.